 Pattern Library plugin

-After creating a few example blocks, we decided to package our blocks within a custom plugin with the help of the engineering team.
+After creating a few example blocks, we decided to package our blocks within a custom plugin.

 This block-based plugin allows quick deployment of custom patterns for new website builds.
 These are then further customised at theme level.